duck4i/sloppy-chat/README.md

 - Rate limiting and spam prevention
 - Server API for kicking users and banning IPs

-The server comes with the UI to trigger paths.
+The server comes with the UI to trigger routes for basic admin operations like user removal and banning.

 # Admin authentication